 Organized by the DEFA Film Library at UMass Amherst in collaboration with the DEFA Foundation in Berlin and the German Film Office in New York, an initiative of the Goethe Institut and German Films to bring the best of contemporary and repertory films from Germany to US audiences, in collaboration with local partners.

-The Films of Helke Misselwitz
+EVERYDAY POETRY: The Early Films of Helke Misselwitz

 This first-ever retrospective of the early films of Helke Misselwitz gathers nine films made by the acclaimed documentary filmmaker in (East) Germany from 1983 to 1992.